 Or, the corollary: a movement for change which employs means incompatible with its end fundamentally undermines its legitimacy.

 I note that another famously open organisation (whose current leaders, interestingly, have a history with the Mozilla Foundation) that similarly seems to be eschewing FOSS community tools in favour of centralised proprietary tools is the global Creative Commons organisation.
 Given my investment of energy in its New Zealand affiliate over the years and my comprehensive use of, and support for, its licenses and community aims, this is deeply disappointing.
-While I recognise that this trend towards "Fauxpen" appears to be led from the global organisation (whose own proposed statement of values and mission are remarkably similar to the Mozilla Manifest with regard to privacy and decentralised openness, and yet are similarly in stark opposition to the organisation's daily practices and the technology choices they imposes on their community).
+While I recognise that this trend towards "Fauxpen" appears to be led from the global organisation (whose own proposed statement of values and mission are remarkably similar to the Mozilla Manifesto with regard to privacy and decentralised openness, and yet are similarly in stark opposition to the organisation's daily practices and the technology choices they imposes on their community).